Inquiry CartInquiry Cart

 Exploring the Data Rate Capabilities of QSFP28

 The QSFP28 (Quad Small Form-Factor Pluggable 28) transceiver supports a data rate of 100Gbps, divided across four 25Gbps channels.
 Designed for high-speed data communications, it is commonly used in 100G Ethernet, data center interconnects, and cloud computing environments.
 Leveraging advanced technologies such as PAM4 (Pulse Amplitude Modulation), some QSFP28 modules have now been enhanced to support even higher data rates, including up to 200Gbps in certain configurations.
-These advancements ensure that QSFP28 remains a key component in scalable and future-proof network infrastructures, balancing performance, energy efficiency, and cost for modern IT ecosystems.
+These advancements help QSFP28 remain a key component in scalable and future-proof network infrastructures.
+It strikes a balance between performance, energy efficiency, and cost for modern IT ecosystems.

 Comparing Power Consumption Between QSFP-DD and QSFP28